-In 2021, Navitas entered into a partnership with a manufacturer of power management ICs to develop products and technology relating to ac-dc converters.
+In 2021, Navitas entered into a partnership with a manufacturer of power management ICs to develop products and technology relating to AC/DC converters.
 Structured as a joint venture, Navitas' initial contribution was the commitment to sell its GaN integrated circuit die at prices representing cost plus insignificant handling fees, in exchange for a minority interest, with the right to acquire the balance of the joint venture based on the future results of the venture (among other rights and obligations).
-The Company recognized revenue of \$435 from sales to the joint venture for the year ended December 31, 2021.
-The Company accounts for the investment in the joint venture as an equity-method investment.
-As of December 31, 2021, the investment balance of \$1.3 million was included in Other assets on the consolidated balance sheet.
+The Company accounted for the investment in the joint venture as an equity-method investment.
+Total related party revenues recognized by the Company as a result of arrangements with its joint venture were \$0.7 million and \$0.4 million for the fiscal years ended December 31, 2022 and 2021, respectively, and are included in Net Revenues in the Consolidated Statements of Operations.
+See Note 19, Noncontrolling Interest, for more information.